cetz-package/cetz/src/lib/plot.typ

 /// })
 /// ```)
 ///
+/// *Legend Style Root:* `legend` \
+/// *Legend Style Keys:*
+/// #show-parameter-block("orientation", ("direction"), default: ttb, [
+///   The direction the legend items get layed out to.])
+/// #show-parameter-block("default-position", ("string", "coordinate"), default: "legend.north-east", [
+///   The default position the legend gets placed at.])
+/// #show-parameter-block("layer", ("number"), default: 1, [
+///   The layer index the legend gets drawn at, see @@on-layer().])
+/// #show-parameter-block("fill", ("paint"), default: rgb(255,255,255,200), [
+///   The legends frame background color.])
+/// #show-parameter-block("stroke", ("stroke"), default: black, [
+///   The legends frame stroke style.])
+/// #show-parameter-block("padding", ("float"), default: .1, [
+///   The legends frame padding, that is the distance added between its items and its frame.])
+/// #show-parameter-block("offset", ("tuple"), default: (0,0), [
+///   An offset tuple (x and y coordinates) to add to the legends position.])
+/// #show-parameter-block("spacing", ("number"), default: .1, [
+///   The spacing between the legend position and its frame.])
+/// #show-parameter-block("item.spacing", ("number"), default: .05, [
+///   The spacing between two legend items in canvas units.])
+/// #show-parameter-block("item.preview.width", ("number"), default: .75, [
+///   The width of a legend items preview picture, a small preview of the graph the legend item belongs to.])
+/// #show-parameter-block("item.preview.height", ("number"), default: .3, [
+///   The height of a legend items preview picture.])
+/// #show-parameter-block("item.preview.margin", ("number"), default: .1, [
+///   Margin between the preview picture and the item label.])
+///
 /// To draw elements insides a plot, using the plots coordinate system, use
 /// the `plot.add-annotation(..)` function.
 ///